 This kind of training is best started at home.
 And I’ve found Dr. Dunbar’s videos to be very helpful for training Myles.
 One of our biggest challenges was to teach Myles to stop barking at people or dogs walking by our motorhome when we stay in RV parks.
 It’s a similar situation to staying in hotels and expecting your dog to stop barking at unfamiliar noises.

 We started by teaching Myles a command that meant he should bark.
-We use, “tell me,” and when he started barking I’d say the command and then praise him when he continued barking.
+We use, “tell me,” and when he started barking at something I’d say the command and then praise him when he continued barking.

 READ MORE ⇒ Training Your Dog To Travel